ResMed AirSense 11: Get More from Your Data

 Step 4: Analyze the Data

-The EDF files are binary — you can't open them in a text editor.
+The EDF files are binary.
+You can't open them in a text editor.
 You need an analysis tool:

 CPAP Clarity reads these files directly in your web browser.
 Just drag and drop the SD card folder and get instant results.
 Try it free →